Jelosus2/enkanetwork.js/README.md

 Creator: [Jelosus1](https://github.com/Jelosus2/)
 If you need support you can contact me on discord: Jelosus1.
 Join the [discord server of enka](https://discord.gg/eUv6gcsjqe).
 You can ping me there for support.

+## Credits

+- Algoinde
+	- Provided the stat calculation base code for the characters in Star Rail.